 Pressure Reducing Valve (PRV) Rebate Program

-City of San Diego residential water customers served by an individual water meter may be eligible to receive a rebate up to $100 per property.
-The rebate covers the cost of a new indoor PRV up to $100, and is for properties that currently have a static pressure equal or greater than 80 psi (pounds per square inch) and cannot be adjusted downward.
+City of San Diego residential water customers served by an individual water meter may be eligible to receive a rebate up to $2,000 per property.
+The rebate covers the cost of a new indoor or outdoor PRV up to $2,000, and is for properties that currently have a static pressure equal or greater than 80 psi (pounds per square inch) and cannot be adjusted downward.

 You may qualify for the rebate program as long as your property has a static pressure equal to or in excess of 80 PSI.
 You must obtain a plumbing permit, from the City of San Diego Development Services Department if your property does not currently have a PRV and you want to install one.
 As per Municipal code section 129.0402 any new plumbing work requires a permit.

 Pressure Reducing Valves may be installed by homeowners, licensed plumbers, or maintenance persons.
 Licensed plumbers must complete the Plumbers Certification Form.